n3oxmind/gns3theme/README.md

 # gns3theme

-gns3theme is a shell script that will apply a custom stylesheet to gns3-gui, all the ui files has been themed with stylesheet using QT Designer.
-This script will provide a way to change any color of the gns3-gui.
-Here is some features:
+gns3theme is a shell and  python script that will add custom theme feature to gns3-gui.
 - Change gns3 theme from a predefined schemes
 - Change ethernet/serial link width and color
-- Prettify project by set different font color for note/text and appliances names
 - Apply full transparency to gns3-gui
 - Create a custom gns3-gui theme.

-### List all supported themes
+### List all supported themes (you can add you own)
 ```sh
 $ ./gns3theme.sh -l
 scheme-template:  bg      bg2     fg      fg2     tbg     sbg     sfg     bbg     bfg     lc      lw  gc        color